akhichit2008/Simple-Operating-System/README.md

 ### Step - 1
 <strong>The instructions given here are for linux and specifically debian based operating systems</strong>

-Install the required dependecies :- GCC, GNU grub, GNU xorriso , qemu , GNU Assembler (gas)
+Install the required dependecies :- GCC, GNU grub, GNU xorriso , qemu , GNU Assembler (gas) , GNU Make

 ### Step - 2
 Clone this repo and navigate to the directory where you cloned it.
 After navigating to the proper folder,